piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 3: Loading the created theme mapping file

 Now we must notify the JungiThemeBundle about our theme, so that it will be available in the theme source.
 To do this we can load the created theme mapping file using the JungiThemeBundle extension.
-This will be performed from the created bundle.
+This will be performed from our bundle.

 Finally the bundle class should looks like below: